Redocly/developer-portal-starter/developer-portal/fast-login-bigcommerce.md

 ### Choose BigCommerce

 Select BigCommerce as your platform.
+If your site is hosted elsewhere, follow [these instructions](/developer-portal/fast-login-install) instead.

 ![Choose BigCommerce](images/fast-login/FastStep3.png)